-Professors C. Menninga (chairman), D. Young Associate Professor H. Aay Assistant Professor J. Clark
+Professors H. Aay, C. Menninga (chairman), D. Young Associate Professor J. Clark

-PROGRAMS IN THE DEPARTMENT include major and minor concentrations in geology, a supplementary concentration in environmental studies, some courses in geography, as well as majors and minors for teacher education programs.
+PROGRAMS IN THE DEPARTMENT include major and minor concentrations in geology, a supplementary concentration in environmental studies, a minor in geography, as well as majors and minors for teacher education programs.